Flattery I hope to deserve on the Rush Limbaugh show.

 One walks into a room and says, I am in favor of capitalism.

-Uh some of the people in the room will go, God, it's fantastic, it's great, I love this guy.
+Some of the people in the room will go, God, it's fantastic.

-Others will go, oh my lord, that's what gave us Wall Street.
+Others will go, oh, my Lord, that's what gave us Wall Street.

 That's what gave us Lehman Brothers.